 This kind of SEO looks at the meaning of content, not just the keywords.

-Schema Markup helps search engines see your content more clearly.
+Schema markup helps search engines see your content more clearly.

 This can lead to a better chance of showing up in rich snippets, which can raise your click-through rates.